-Act') also requires us to:
+also requires us to:

-- additional powers and duties ascribed to us under the Act: and - · to certify the closure of the audit.
+- report to you if we have applied any of the additional of this report. powers and duties ascribed to us under the Act; and - to certify the closure of the audit.

-The Local Audit and Accountability Act 2014 ('the We issued our Statutory Recommendation under section 24 of the Local Audit and Accountability Act 2014 in July 2018 and March 2019.
-We will consider progress made on these within our final VfM section report which • report to you if we have applied any of the will be presented to the Audit Committee on 24 September 2019.
+The Local Audit and Accountability Act 2014 ('the Act') We issued our Statutory Recommendations under section 24 of the Local Audit and Accountability Act 2014 in July 2018 and March 2019.
+We have considered progress made on these within the VfM section

-We do not expect to be able to certify the conclusion of the audit until:
+We have completed the majority of work under the Code and expect to be able to certify the completion of the audit when we give our audit opinion